 One of the first and perhaps most important questions people ask when they are in the initial stages of taking legal action to seek personal injury compensation is how much their claim could be worth.
 Calculating a personal injury claim can seem complex, so it can help to find out more information about how compensation guidelines for personal injury claims are put together as well as further information about personal injury compensation levels for the type of injury that you have suffered.
 Calculating settlements is not always an easy or straightforward process, so it helps to read a guide such as this.

 Whilst we will take you through the different types of claims, as well as award settlements below, the amount of compensation that you could be awarded will depend upon your individual circumstances.
-There are different factors which affect the amount of compensation you get, such as the cause of your accident, the severity of your injuries and the overall impact on your life.
+There are different factors that affect the amount of compensation you get, such as the cause of your accident, the severity of your injuries and the overall impact on your life.

-As personal injury claim can be complicated, we always recommend talking to an experienced solicitor, such as those provided by Accident Claims, who can provide you with an assessment of your claim and how much compensation you could be entitled to.
-You can reach one by calling 0800 073 8801, sending an email to email@example.com or by putting your contact details into our callback form.
+As personal injury claims can be complicated, we always recommend talking to an experienced injury solicitor, such as those provided by Accident Claims, who can provide you with an assessment of your claim and how much compensation you could be entitled to.
+You can reach one by calling 0800 073 8801, sending an email to firstname.lastname@example.org or by putting your contact details into our callback form.